Pentax K-5 vs Canon 80D

 Review summary: Pentax K-5 vs Canon 80D

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-5 or the Canon 80D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Pentax K-5: